Anderson Cooper Dishes On Donald Trump’s ‘Millions Of Illegal Voters’ Claim

 “The president believes what he believes — that’s what Sean Spicer, the White House press secretary, said today about the president’s claim that millions of undocumented immigrants illegally voted and voted for Hillary Clinton,” Cooper said, adding that if that actually happened, it would be the biggest voter fraud event in modern times.

 “If the president really believed it happened, you would think he himself would be calling for investigations.
-Either the president believes something for which there is no evidence, or he doesn’t really believe it and is just using this as an excuse to explain why he didn’t win the popular vote,” Mr. Cooper continued.
+Either the president believes something for which there is no evidence, or he doesn’t really believe it and is just using this as an excuse to explain why he didn’t win the popular vote.”

 Anderson Cooper than moved to his “Keeping Them Honest” video segment, which showed Spicer speaking about Trump’s claims.
 The narrator of the video said that Trump’s accusations have been questioned by Democrats and Republicans alike.
 He also noted that Trump made the “illegal voter” claims months before the actual election took place.

-As the Washington Post noted last month, Trump claimed there were 3 to 5 million illegal voters and zero of those votes were for him.
+As the Washington Post noted last month, Trump claimed there were three to five million illegal voters and zero of those votes were for him.

 “After all, if it’s possible that 3 to 5 million illegal votes were cast, as Trump alleges, isn’t it possible that such massive fraud could have also helped him?” asked columnist Aaron Blake, who explained that Trump won by about 80,000 votes in the three states that really mattered.